 Professor Michael McDaniel is a member of the Kalari Clan of the Wiradjuri Nation of Central New South Wale.
 He has a career in Indigenous higher education and record of service to the arts, culture and the community spanning almost three decades.

-He is currently Pro-Vice-Chancellor (Indigenous Leadership and Engagement) and Director of Jumbunna at University of Technology Sydney.
+He is currently Pro Vice-Chancellor (Indigenous Leadership and Engagement) and Director of Jumbunna Institute for Indigenous Education and Research at the University of Technology Sydney.

 He has held a number of Government appointments including the Minister’s Aboriginal and Torres Strait Islander Advisory Council, National Native Title Tribunal and the NSW Land and Environment Court.

-He is currently Chair of the Board of Bangarra Dance Theatre, a Director with the Australian Major Performing Arts Group, a Director with the Museum of Contemporary Art (Australia), Chair of the MCA (Australia) Indigenous Advisory Group and Chair of the Sydney Living Museums Aboriginal Advisory Committee.
-Michael is also a member of the National Aboriginal and Torres Strait Islander (NATSIHEC) and as a NATSIHEC delegate has on a number of occasions participated in the United Nations Permanent Forum on Indigenous Issues (UNPFII) and through NATSIHEC is a member of the World Indigenous Higher Education Consortium (WINHEC).
+He is currently Chair of the Board of Bangarra Dance Theatre, a Director with the Museum of Contemporary Art (Australia), Chair of the MCA (Australia) Indigenous Advisory Group, a Trustee with Sydney Living Museums (SLM) and Chair of the SLM Aboriginal Advisory Committee.
+Michael is also a member of the National Aboriginal and Torres Strait Islander Higher Education Consortium (NATSIHEC) and a member of the World Indigenous Nations Higher Education Consortium (WINHEC).

 Mr Stephen Kinnane